 Pilates for riders should take doing whatever Pilates routine is decided upon, to the next level.
 And this gear change can take your horse riding to the next level.
 Your horse will appreciate the new you too!

-Pilates for riders endeavors (or should) for the Pilates moves performed, to mimic as best as possible its application to riding.
+Pilates for riders endeavours (or should) for the Pilates moves performed, to mimic as best as possible its application to riding.
 Example watch Pauls Youtube video on How to use Swiss Ball for Horse Riders Pilates re if you are going to ‘do’ certain movements try to make them as sports specific as you can!

 Horse Riders Exercises Heels Down Calf Stretch